Kushedya Hari Yudo

-Kushedya Hari Yudo (born 16 July 1993) is an Indonesian professional footballer who plays as a forward for Liga 1 club Arema and the Indonesia national team.
+Kushedya Hari Yudo (born 16 July 1993) is an Indonesian professional footballer who plays as a forward for Liga 2 club Kendal Tornado.

 Club career

 Kalteng Putra

 After years of struggling in third-tier clubs on Indonesia's more developed islands of Java and Bali, including several moments of considering to quit the football world, Yudo in 2018 moved to the forested island of Borneo to join Liga 2 club Kalteng Putra for one year.
 Beyond expectations, he scored 14 goals for the Central Kalimantan club in the 2018 Liga 2 season and almost brought the team to win promotion to Liga 1.
 Minnow Kalteng Putra narrowly missed the cut.

 PSS Sleman

 Nonetheless, Yudo's breakout 2018 performance led the club that topped the 2018 Liga 2 competition, PSS Sleman, to hire him for the 2019 Liga 1 season.
 Yudo made his league debut in a 3–1 win against Arema on 15 May 2019 as a substitute for Arsyad Yusgiantoro in the 59th minute.
 Yudo scored his first league goal for PSS Sleman in a 3–1 loss over TIRA-Persikabo at the Pakansari Stadium.
 His five goals and four assists for PSS made his name finally recognized in Indonesia's footballing world.